IT’S A BEST BUY BECAUSE:

 VALUE IN CLASS

-When the Nissan Rogue was redesigned last year, it moved from a compact SUV “also consider” to a “must see.”
-The new-generation model brought with it a host of desirable new features and better refinement all around, all at very competitive prices.
+The Nissan Rogue offers classy interior trimmings and a host of desirable features at very competitive prices.
 The 3rd-row seat is too small for most adults to sit in comfortably, but it nevertheless offers passenger versatility that most other compact SUVs don’t match.
 Likewise, Rogue’s ingeniously configured rear cargo area is a study in versatility and functional design.
 Other compact SUVs are better at the “sport,” but Rogue is one of the best around when it comes to utility.

 |DRIVE WHEELS||Front or All-Wheel Drive|